greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/multiple_1_1.md

 ---
-description: >-
-  In this page you will find how to retrieve, create, update or delete multiple raindrops at once.
+description: In this page you will find how to retrieve, create, update or delete multiple raindrops at once.
+weight: 2
+date: '2025-06-12'
+title: Multiple 1 1
+aliases:
+- /docs/multiple_1_1/
+linkTitle: Multiple 1 1
+type: docs
 ---

 # Multiple raindrops